 - Work in uncomfortable settings, including tight or dirty spaces.

-One of the most common misconceptions about HVAC is that it’s a blue-collar job.
-You have to have a distinct skill set, extensive training and ongoing qualifications.
+One of the biggest misconceptions about HVAC is that it’s a blue-collar career.
+You have to have a specific skill set, extensive education and ongoing certification.

 - Have job security knowing your position can’t be outsourced.